 - Téléski Minivor – which leads to a free fun space “espace ludique“;

 There are 2 green runs, perfect for learning how to ski or snowboard; and a blue run for Intermediate skiers.

 There is also Freestyle Area, where Beginners can test their moves for the first time.

 The Jardin d’Enfant is run by ESF Argentière/Le Tour;

 Snack Bar: there is a snack bar on site for you to refuel.
 Hot drinks are available, as well as hot dogs, sandwiches, crêpes . . .

 Website: see here or www.montblancnaturalresort.com/fr/vormaine

 Parking: there is FREE parking located near the ski area.
-One small carpark is located next to La Vormaine and the other larger carpark is located by the Charamillon bubble lift.
+One small car park is located right next to La Vormaine and the other larger car park is located by the Charamillon bubble lift.
 The bus from Chamonix is FREE for those with a ski pass.